-- > Where any income has not been included in the total income of the specified person due to the provisions of this clause, and subsequently during any previous year the specified person fails to satisfy any of the conditions of this clause so that the said income would not have been eligible for such non-inclusion, such income shall be chargeable to income-tax as the income of the specified person of that previous year. - "Specified person" means: - a. a wholly owned subsidiary of the Abu Dhabi Investment Authority which- - (i) is a resident of the United Arab Emirates; and - (ii) makes investment, directly or indirectly, out of the fund owned by the Government of the United Arab Emirates:

-- b. a sovereign wealth fund which satisfies the following conditions, namely:- - (i) it is wholly owned and controlled, directly or indirectly, by the Government of a foreign country; - (ii) it is set up and regulated under the law of such foreign country; - (iii) the earnings of the said fund are credited either to the account of the Government of that foreign country or to any other account designated by that Government so that no portion of the earnings inures any benefit to any private person; - (iv) the asset of the said fund vests in the Government of such foreign country upon dissolution; - (v) it does not undertake any commercial activity whether within or outside India; and - (vi) it is notified by the Central Government and fulfils conditions specified in such notification - c. a pension fund, which: - (i) is created or established under the law of a foreign country including the laws made by any of its political constituents being a province, State or local body, by whatever name called; - (ii) is not liable to tax in such foreign country; - (iii) satisfies such other conditions as may be prescribed; and - (iv) is notified by the Central Government.
+- In case, a sovereign wealth fund or pension fund has loans or borrowings, directly or indirectly, for the purposes of making investment in India, such fund shall be deemed to be not eligible for exemption under this clause. - > "Specified person" means: - a. a wholly owned subsidiary of the Abu Dhabi Investment Authority which - i. is a resident of the United Arab Emirates; and - ii. makes investment, directly or indirectly, out of the fund owned by the Government of the Abu Dhabi; - b. a sovereign wealth fund which satisfies the following conditions, namely: - i. it is wholly owned and controlled, directly or indirectly, by the Government of a foreign country; - ii. it is set up and regulated under the law of such foreign country; - iii. the earnings of the said fund are credited either to the account of the Government of that foreign country or to any other account designated by that Government so that no portion of the earnings inures any benefit to any private person; - iv. the asset of the said fund vests in the Government of such foreign country upon dissolution; - The provisions of (iii) and (iv) shall not apply to any payment made to creditors or depositors for loan taken or borrowing for the purposes other than for making investment in India; - v. it does not participate in the day to day operations of investee but the monitoring mechanism to protect the investment with the investee including the right to appoint directors or executive director shall not be considered as participation in the day to day operations of the investee; and - vi. it is notified by the Central Government and fulfils conditions specified in such notification - b. a pension fund, which: - i. is created or established under the law of a foreign country including the laws made by any of its political constituents being a province, State or local body, by whatever name called; - ii. is not liable to tax in such foreign country or if liable to tax, exemption from taxation for all its income has been provided by such foreign country; - iii. does not participate in the day to day operations of investee but the monitoring mechanism to protect the investment with the investee including the right to appoint directors or executive director shall not be considered as participation in day to day operations of the investee; and - iv. is notified by the Central Government and satisfies such other conditions as may be prescribed.